Automatically classifying assets via the Unified Data Classification method

 For data class A, you define a regular expression and indicate you don't want to consider empty values.

-If you then classify a column with a lot of null values and five non-null values, the column won't get a data classification suggestion, even if the non-null values match data class A. - The automatic data classification process will extract a maximum of 1,000 values from the data source.
+If you then classify a column with a lot of null values and five non-null values, the column won't get a data classification suggestion, even if the non-null values match data class A.

 The samples are temporarily added to the Edge site cache.
 They are not transferred to Collibra.
 If the Edge Site cache already contains at least 100 samples for this data source, the automatic data classification process will use those samples.